akrolsmir/oneword/oneword-v2/README.md

 - Code should be as readable as possible
   - Self-documenting if possible, then comments
   - It's easier to read less code

+## Releasing

+TODO Describe pushing to the right branch so Netlify will pick up changes